-Brucella lives inside cells of the urogenital track of females making it difficult to detect.
-In males it resides in the Prostate and Epididymis or both.
-At times few organisms are circulating in the blood with chronically infected females and that causes difficulty in diagnosis on blood tests.
-In the past, false negatives and positives occurred - we tested 3 times at 30 days apart to be sure of their status.
+Brucella lives inside cells of the urogenital track of females, making it difficult to detect.
+In males it resides in the prostate, epididymis or both.
+At times, few organisms are circulating in the blood with chronically-infected females, and this causes difficulty in diagnosis on blood tests.

 Vaginal swabs and serum can be cultured for Brucella.
 Cultures will not give false positives because once you grow it, you have the disease.
 It can have false negatives from having no organisms being shed in the sample, but fewer than the card test.

-This test is run in the lab by putting your samples and negative samples in wells and diffusing them through gel with antibodies to brucellosis.
+This test is ran in the lab by putting your samples and negative samples in wells and having them diffused through gel with antibodies to Brucellosis.
 The antibodies bind to Brucella and under certain wavelengths of light, they will fluoresce.
 These are compared to the negative samples to be sure it is accurate.
 This test usually takes 2 weeks to get results and is very expensive to run.
-In the past, Agur Gel Tests were run to confirm positive results as it is very accurate.
+In the past, Agar Gel Tests were ran to confirm positive results as it is very accurate.

-New test is PCR (Iowa State and Kansas State run this) that detects DNA genetic material.
-This has been perfected in the crime scene investigations for you TV show fans.
-PCR for Brucellosis can pick up as little as 10 bacteria in the blood making it accurate at levels not seen in other tests and eliminates the false positives and negatives that plagued tests in the past.
-The accuracy of PCR gives us more comfort with testing and it is fast.
-We can usually get turn around the same week though they tell you 10-14 days.
-This test is less expensive and more accurate than culture and eventually States will replace its requirement for culture with PCR.
-That takes time.
+A new test run by Iowa State and Kansas State is the PCR, which detects DNA genetic material.
+PCR for Brucellosis can pick up as little as 10 bacteria in the blood, making it accurate at levels not seen in other tests.
+This test eliminates the false positives and negatives that plagued tests in the past.
+The accuracy of PCR gives us more comfort with testing, plus it is fast.
+We can usually get turnaround the same week, although they tell you 10-14 days.
+This test is less expensive and more accurate than culture; eventually states will replace its requirement for culture with PCR.

-If you add adult dogs test twice 30+ days apart with PCR to be sure you did not get a negative on antibiotic.
-If they have been tested, confirm what test they used, get a copy for your files and never trust a test from the seller – do your own as the risk is too high.
+If you add adult dogs, test twice 60 days apart with PCR to be sure you did not get a negative on antibiotic.
+If they have been tested, confirm what test they used, get a copy for your files and never trust a test from the seller – do your own, as the risk is too high.

-Puppies are far less risk but still a risk and when brought in you should PCR test them to be sure they are clean.
+Puppies are far less risk but still a risk.
+When brought in, you should PCR test them to be sure they are clean.
 One PCR test and puppy from a known source will make me comfortable with the addition to my kennel.

-Breeding females coming into the kennel should be Brucellosis negative on PCR within 30 days of the breeding and arrive with the test results or don’t breed!
-The risk has made most of us refuse breeding other people’s females but if you insist on testing it can be done safely.
+Breeding females coming into the kennel should be Brucellosis-negative on PCR within 30 days of the breeding and arrive with the test results – otherwise, don’t breed!
+It is always best to breed AI from your male with no contact with outside female to decrease risk.
+The risk has made most of us refuse breeding other people’s females, but if you insist on testing negative for Brucellosis and using AI, it can be done safely.